churchlab/Vascularized-Organoids/README.md

 The directory "FigS9_qPCR" contains the processed data, metadata,and outputs for RT-qPCR analysis in figure S9.

-The directory "FigS12_SCN" contains the processed data, metadata,and outputs for SingleCellNet analysis in figure S12.
+The directory "FigS12_SCN" contains the metadata,scripts, and outputs for SingleCellNet analysis in figure S12.